JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/Effective_Study_Group_Leadership.md

 If our Urantia groups are to burst forward with new vigor and success, these groups must depend very much on their leadership.
 Let’s enlarge on the first quotation we read:

 > In civilization much, very much, depends on an enthusiastic and effective load-pulling spirit.
 Ten men are of little more value than one in lifting a great load unless they lift together—all at the same moment.
 And such teamwork —social co-operation—is dependent on leadership.
-The cultural civilizations of the past and the present have been based upon the intelligent co-operation of the citizenry with wise and progressive leaders; and until man evolves to higher levels, civilization will continue to be dependent on wise and vigorous leadership. [[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)]
+The cultural civilizations of the past and the present have been based upon the intelligent co-operation of the citizenry with wise and progressive leaders; and until man evolves to higher levels, civilization will continue to be dependent on wise and vigorous leadership. <a id="a53_553"></a>[[UB 81:6.37](/en/The_Urantia_Book/81#p6_37)]

 Such “_wise and vigorous_” leaders must understand what issues they will address and how they will address them.
 I believe that three major concerns that study groups face are the needs for increased but real spirituality within our groups, improved study of _The Urantia Book_, and greater attention paid to improving our sense of community.
 Wise and vigorous leadership will consider how to gracefully and appropriately enhance prayer and worship, effective study, and strong relationships within their groups.